wso2/docs-open-banking/en/docs/develop/custom-dcr-validator.md

 ````

 ??? tip "Click here to see how to customize the response:"
-    - Create the response of the registration request by extending the `DefaultRegistrationValidatorImpl` class.
+    - Create the response for the registration request by extending the `DefaultRegistrationValidatorImpl` class.
-      For example, see the `ExtendedRegistrationValidatiorImpl` class given below .
+      For example, see the `ExtendedRegistrationValidatiorImpl` class given below.
     - Set `RegistrationResponse` using the `ExtendedRegistrationResponse` class and its `getRegistrationResponse` method
     as shown below.